Updated: Sep 28

 The cloth used for the pink shirt is from Alumo, the blue-stripe one is from Thomas Mason.

-Elsewhere I am wearing ties from Turnbull & Asser, braces from Albert Thurston via The Armoury Hong Kong, worsted flannel suits from Whitcomb & Shaftesbury, ring from Penko, pocket square from Lisa King, and watch from Longines.
+Elsewhere I am wearing ties from Turnbull & Asser, braces from Albert Thurston via The Armoury Hong Kong, worsted flannel suits from Whitcomb & Shaftesbury, a ring from Penko, pocket square from Lisa King, and a watch from Longines.